izzyslopez/izzyslopez.github.io/_pages/about.md

 ![Buckwheat](/images/buckwheat.png)

-I am a current MA/PhD student in the [Spatial Conservation and Landscape Ecology lab](https://www.frazierlab.org/) in the Department of Geography at UC Santa Barbara.
-I earned by BS in Wildlife and Conservation Biology with a minor in Geospatial Analysis from the University of New Hampshire, where I conducted research on the use multispectral drone imagery for [detecting beech bark disease](https://digitalcommons.kennesaw.edu/thegeographicalbulletin/vol64/iss2/4/).
+I'm Izzy!
+I am a remote sensing scientist and ecologist, currently pursuing an MA/PhD in Geography in the [Spatial Conservation and Landscape Ecology lab](https://www.frazierlab.org/) at UC Santa Barbara.

+I earned my BS in Wildlife and Conservation Biology with a minor in Geospatial Analysis from the University of New Hampshire, where I conducted research on the use multispectral drone imagery for [detecting beech bark disease](https://digitalcommons.kennesaw.edu/thegeographicalbulletin/vol64/iss2/4/).

 **My current research interests include:**
 * Multi/hyperspectral remote sensing